 Skip to content

-Designing a Theory of Change: A step-by-step guide
+Theory of Change: A Step-by-Step Guide

 Investors and entrepreneurs who are passionate about creating social change know that their work can be complex and challenging.
 However, the Theory of Change can be a powerful tool to help organisations achieve their desired outcomes.
 In this article, we will explore what a Theory of Change is and what you need to know in order to design a well-articulated ToC.